-The Gibbon activities provide further practice of the concepts that the children will be learning and can be used as extension activities.
-More able children can be encouraged to explore other things that they can change in their programs and experiment with the options available, such as timers and 'if' statements.
+The Gorilla activities provide further practice of the concepts that the children will be learning and can be used as extension activities.
+More able children can be encouraged to explore other things that they can change in their programs and experiment with the options available, such as variables and If/else statements.

-Children will often be able to solve their own problems when they get stuck, either by reading through their code again or by asking their peers; this models the way that coding work is really done.
+When children get stuck, they will often be able to solve their own problems either by reading through their code again or by asking their peers; this models the way that coding work is really done.
 More able pupils can be encouraged to support their peers, if necessary, helping them to understand but without doing the work for them.

+The crash-course aims to prepare children for using the Computing Scheme of Work Coding unit in year 6.
 To enhance children's ability to code and understand the process of coding and design, children should have had as many of the following experiences as possible: